qub-blesson/FedFly/README.md

 - Or one may also go to https://github.com/Rehmatkhan/InstallPytrochScript and follow the simple steps to install and configure pytorch and torchvision on all Raspberry devices.
 ```
+# install and configure pytorch and torchvision on Raspberry devices
 #move to sudo
 sudo -i
 #update